The Mick Jagger Diet and Exercise Program

 Though band members of The Rolling Stones have lived life in the fast lane it turns out that Mick Jagger has lived a pretty clean lifestyle since the mid 1990’s.
 He has a meticulous diet and exercise program.
 And, other members of the band have also been more health conscious in their later years.

-From a sports medical perspective two things impressed me most about Jagger’s performance at The Rolling Stones’ Zip Code Tour show in Columbus in 2015.
+From a sports medicine perspective, two things impressed me most about Jagger’s performance at The Rolling Stones’ Zip Code Tour show in Columbus in 2015.
 His stamina is remarkable and his posture is still very good for a 71-year-old.
 What he does and can do at age 71 should be an inspiration to all of us especially those over the age of 70.

 As we age gravity pulls us down.
 Women tend to succumb to gravity in their upper backs and men in their lower backs and both in the neck.
 You have to be in good health and fitness to fight off gravity as it is a rather persistent force.
 Jagger has very good posture – and there is a good reason he does which we will get into later.